-- After straining and salting the cheese curds as directed in the recipe below, knot the ends of the cheese cloth and hang the ball of cheese over a large bowl or measuring cup.
+- After straining and salting the cheese curds as directed in the recipe, knot the ends of the cheesecloth and hang the ball of cheese over a large bowl or measuring cup.
 (See photo above).

-- Allow it to drain for 24 hours.
+- Leave the cheese to drain for 24 hours.

-As you can see from the photo above, I usually use whatever is on hand.
-The weights from my scale add up to about 4 lbs, then a large can of tomatoes as the follower makes it about 5 lbs of weight.
+As you can see from the photo above, I usually use whatever is on hand for my weight.
+The weights from my scale and a large can of tomatoes add up to 5 lbs of weight.

-For a really DIY cheesemaking experience, here is how to make a simple cheese press out of a large tin can, here’s how.
+For a really DIY cheesemaking experience, here is how to make a simple cheese mold out of a large tin can.

-- After salting the kefir curds pack the curds into a cheese cloth lined mold.
+- Pack the salted curds into the lined mold.

 - Press at 2 lbs of weight for 1 hour.